rankwatch/py-port-scan/README.md

 Port Scanner is a python library to scan the mentioned ports of the given IP address.

+## Python Version

+This library is built on Python 3.7

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the Port Scanner.